Step 4: Consider the Golden Rules when Rating

 Below you will find an image of Nestlé’s bubble graph.
 This is the distribution of the ratings made on each analysis published pertaining to a topic.

 The bubble graph below can help you visualise all of the impacts the company is having on the environment and society, helping you locate the impact of the note you are rating in the best position.
-Is the company's impact on gender inclusion greater in scale than its impact on job creation?
+Is the company's impact on gender inclusion greater in severity than its impact on job creation?
 Ask yourself these sorts of questions to find the perfect location for the impact rated.

 Don't hesitate to voice your opinion of the company by ratings its various environmental and social impacts.